LeontiBrechko/the-plain/about.md

 In this blog, I'll share the best practices I learned in a concise way.

 I strive to make this blog to be alive for more than 3 months and have more than 3 articles😅

-Feel free to leave you comments/questions/concerns using social platforms linked below